craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 	Entry Description: GME-006 is a naturally occuring metallic material discovered first by a group of miners in Mountain Hall's 3rd Mining Colony, but Frin Copperhammer is recognized for the popularization of its military applications.

-		GME-006 exhibits a number of qualities, but in particular, its ability to retain or gain sharpness as a blade and its hardness decreasing the chance for armor to be penetrated are the two most attractive qualities GME-006 presents in a military
+		GME-006 exhibits a number of qualities, but in particular, its ability to retain or gain sharpness as a blade and its hardness decreasing the chance for armor to be penetrated are the two most attractive qualities GME-006 presents in a military context.
 ```

 ###### Darksteel